StackExchange/StackOverflowSDK/README.md

 - 👥 **Team management** – access profiles, activity, and collaborate on internal documentation and Q&A.

 ⚠️ Currently, this SDK is in **early access** and available only as a **TypeScript library**.
-Authentication helpers and rate limiting are not yet included but will be added in future releases.

 ## 🚀 Installation